CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 Before the data transfer, the data must be encrypted with a [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry).
 CSC provides a convenience tool that encrypts and uploads data automatically.
 This SDA (Sensitive Data Archive) Uploader tool is available on [GitHub](https://github.com/CSCfi/sda-uploader/releases), and has both graphical user interface (GUI, option 1 below) and command line (CLI, option 2 below) options for Linux, Mac and Windows.
 More information about the tool in the [GitHub repository](https://github.com/CSCfi/sda-uploader/).
 Alternatively, you can encrypt the data with [Crypt4GH](https://github.com/EGA-archive/crypt4gh) (also [GUI](https://github.com/CSCfi/crypt4gh-gui) available, option 3 below) and send the data directly with SFTP on command line.
 With each option, you need to use [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry) for encryption.

-The encrypted data is sent via SFTP to a directory which should be named according to the journal number of the data permit.
-The final dataset ID will be a combination of the organization’s identifier and the journal number (e.g. `org.fi/example_dataset_123`).
+The encrypted data is transferred via SFTP to a directory which should be named according to the journal number of the data permit.
+The final dataset ID will be a combination of the organization’s identifier and the journal number (directory name) (e.g. `org.fi/example_dataset_123`), and this ID will be visible to to users in SD Apply.
 The file to be uploaded should also be named with the journal number.

-Below are described the three different options for data transfer:
+Below are described three different options for data transfer, you can select the one that works best in your environment:

 **Option 1: With the SDA GUI tool**, first create a folder on your computer and name it with the journal number.
-Add all of the files belonging to that dataset to the folder.
+Add all of the files belonging to the dataset to that folder.
 Then you open the SDA GUI tool, add [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry), the directory you want to upload, and your private SSH key (SFTP key) to the interface.
 You also need to fill in your username (`username@org.fi`) and the SFTP server: `porin.lega.csc.fi:50527`

 **Option 2: With the SDA CLI tool**, you also first create a folder on your computer and name it with the journal number.
-Add all of the files belonging to that dataset to the folder.
+Add all of the files belonging to the dataset to that folder.
 Then you add the following command to the command line (replace `example_dataset_123` with the directory name, `username@org.fi` with your credentials, and `X:\folder\filename.key` with the location of your SSH key):

 ```
 sdacli example_dataset_123 -host porin.lega.csc.fi -p 50527 -u username@org.fi -i X:\folder\filename.key -pub registry.pub
 ```

-**Option 3: With Crypt4GH and SFTP**, you first encrypt the data with [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry) with either Crypt4GH python module or GUI version.
+**Option 3: With Crypt4GH and SFTP**, you first encrypt the data with [CSC public key](https://admin.sd.csc.fi/publickey/?instance=single%20registry) with either Crypt4GH python module or [GUI](https://github.com/CSCfi/crypt4gh-gui) version.
 Then you open the SFTP connection with the following command (replace `username@org.fi` with your credentials and `X:\folder\filename.key` with the location of your private SSH key):

 ```
 sftp -i X:\folder\filename.key -P 50527 username@org.fi@porin.lega.csc.fi